 Located in the remote Botum Sakor National Park, close to the Thai border in south-west Cambodia, Cardamon Tented Camp is a small simple eco-lodge camp with nine simple but super comfortable but en-suite glamping tents.
 Built in partnership with the Wildlife Alliance this not-for-profit camp was designed to provide guests with an all-encompassing nature experience, while actively contributing to research, protection and conservation efforts of the existing natural reserves.

-Offering a wonderful wilderness experience, Four Rivers Floating Lodge is located in the south-west wilderness of Botum Sakor National Park, in a region called Koh Kong and is a great addition to a temple and beach itinerary to Cambodia.
+Offering a wonderful wilderness experience, Canvas & Orchid Retreat is located in the south-west wilderness of Botum Sakor National Park, in a region called Koh Kong and is a great addition to a temple and beach itinerary to Cambodia.
 This is as remote as it gets and a few days of peace, tranquillity and beautiful scenery is the perfect tonic to reconnect with nature.

 Stay in touch